AlexBuildsLTS/FinancialAppNorth/README.md

 Budgeting & Forecasting: Analyzing past performance to create future budgets and financial models, helping clients or their own business plan for the future.

-Auditing & Compliance: Ensuring all financial records adhere to legal standards and principles like GAAP (Generally Accepted Accounting Principles).
+Auditing & Compliance: Ensuring all financial records adhere to legal standards and principles like GAAP (Generally Accepted Accounting Principles)

-This application must be a professional-grade tool that facilitates these exact tasks with precision and efficiency.
-My previous work did not reflect this understanding.
-It will now
 ---